All Episodes

 It's good to be with you again.

-Because I couldn't believe it the th what all that you'd been through and that this can happen in the country.
+I couldn't put the book down because I couldn't believe all that you'd been through and that this can happen in the country.

 The only thing that Roger had that you didn't have was fake news CNN cameras capturing it all.

-Although otherwise it wouldn't have would have happened.
+Otherwise, it would have happened.

-And talk about your case through the prism of what we all witnessed yesterday.
+Let's get to the seriousness of this right off the beginning and talk about your case through the prism of what we all witnessed yesterday.

-Well, yeah, yeah, my case was centered on trying to get me to give them Donald Trump, which I wouldn't do.
+Well, yeah, my case was centered on trying to get me to give them Donald Trump, which I wouldn't do.

-And in the book I go through all the details.
+And in the book, I go through all the details.

-Yeah, you done Sean, you're absolutely right.
+Sean, you're absolutely right.

-Uh and they n they just fear because they understand one thing about Trump.
+And they just fear because they understand one thing about Trump.

 He didn't try to.

-I mean, yes, during the campaign of 2016, locker up was one of the you know rally cries, but Trump in control of the government didn't go after his political opponents.
+I mean, yes, during the campaign of 2016, Locker Up was one of the rally cries.

-There's there there's a lot in this book we're not gonna get in in in this half hour and and when we release a week from today, we'll have you back when you release the book.
+And when we release a week from today, we'll have you back when you release the book.

-I wanna I want to focus on one very specific thing here.
+I want to focus on one very specific thing here.

 You just said that they wanted you to give up Trump.